Task Force Updates

 In the most recent Regional Economics Committee meeting, members shared about the most pressings issues they faced and their experiences thereto.
 They included the implementation of COVID-19 related public health measures at their respective airports, the challenges faced in dealing with border controls and re-starting the industry, and uncertainties surrounding forecasting for longer-term infrastructure development needs.

-Also on the agenda was the development of the Committee Work Plan for 2021, incorporating feedback from the ACI Asia-Pacific Regional Board.
+Also on the agenda was the development of the Committee Work Plan for 2021, incorporating feedback from the ACI Asia-Pacific & Middle East Regional Board.
 The Work Plan consists of:

 Two existing projects dealing with COVID-19 and the path to recovery will continue in 2021: